Distribution release Ubuntu 24.04 LTS

 • The APT package manager has changed the priority for the "proposed pocket" repository, which pre-tests new versions of packages before they are released to the main repositories for the general public.
 The change is aimed at reducing the likelihood of automated installation of unstable updates, if the “proposed pocket” repository is enabled, which can lead to system malfunction.
 After enabling the “proposed pocket”, all updates will no longer be transferred from it, but the user will be able to selectively install updates to the necessary packages using the “apt install /-proposed” command.

-• The irqbalance service, which distributes hardware interrupt processing across different CPU cores, has been discontinued by default.
-Currently, in most situations, the standard handler distribution mechanisms provided by the Linux kernel are sufficient.
-The use of irqbalance may be justified in certain situations, but only if properly configured by the administrator.
-In addition, irqbalance causes problems in certain configurations, for example when used in virtualization systems, and can also interfere with manual configuration of parameters that affect power consumption and latency.
+• The irqbalance service, which distributes hardware interrupt handling across different CPU cores, has been discontinued by default.
+Currently, the kernel's native handler distribution mechanisms are sufficient in most situations.
+LinuxUsing irqbalance may be justified in certain situations, but only if properly configured by the administrator.
+Furthermore, in certain configurations, irqbalance can cause problems, such as when used in virtualization systems, and can also interfere with manual configuration of parameters affecting power consumption and latency.

-Ubuntu 24.04 LTS distribution release
+Distribution release Ubuntu 24.04 LTS

 • The basic package includes applications for performance analysis, process tracing and system health monitoring.
 In particular, the procps, sysstat, iproute2, numactl, bpfcc-tools, bpftrace, perf-tools-unstable, trace-cmd, nicstat, ethtool, tiptop and sysprof packages have been added, which are combined into the performance-tools meta-package.